PC-trollbox/DuckCloud/README.md

 ### Server update warning
 Warn your users about a possible update by creating `duckcloud.blok`.
 It's ultimate, restricting any user from logging in until a restart has completed.
 Notice that you'll need to remove `duckcloud.blok` after updating, otherwise the site will still be blocked.

+### Certified DuckCloud Technician mode
+This section a Certified DuckCloud Technician mode.
+To make the user certified, edit the user to include `isCertifiedTechnician` (value `true`).

 ## TCP Tunnelling
 Use `testTCPConnect.js` for TCP tunnelling.
 Also check out [duckcl](https://www.npmjs.com/package/duckcloud-cli)oud-cli on npm for the `forward` command